QuentinRa/blog.quentinra.dev/special/cesim/index.md

 **Results**: turn results, check next part

 **Decisions**: take your decisions here
   * **Conditions du marché** : READ THIS.
-You will have some information that may or not have an impact.
+    You will have some information
+    that may or not have an impact.
     Still, you can guess how many clients you will have.
-  (if you see 4000 then you can expect at least 2000 if you ratio price/quality
+    (if you see 4000 then you can expect at least 2000 if you ratio price/quality is good.
-    is good.
     You can expect a lot more if your price is low (according to others like 60$-70$), even in Winter!)
+  * **Ventes**:
-  * **Ventes**: you can sell at the ``guichet``/counter or to agencies (you should sell as most as possible to agencies).
-And you can do some marketing, as we noticed it will increase by a bit the agencies' price for some times (the current one a lot, and a little bit less in the next periods).
+    you can sell at the ``guichet``/counter
+    or to agencies (you should sell as most as possible to agencies).
+    And you can do some marketing, as we noticed it will increase by a bit the agencies' price for some time (a lot for this period, a little bit less in the next periods).
   * **Opérations**: manage your hotel
     * repair (quality++, money--)
     * buy rooms
     * reduce ``coûts administratifs``: seems to take a lot of money but didn't do anything (no major changes if increased a lot like 40k with 5k...).
 Seems related to the amount of money taken by the taxes.
     * reduce ``coûts directs``: tested but not found any changes (the ``coûts directs`` in results didn't seem to change nor impact the quality).
     * hire staff (permanent/temporary)